dsanson/argmap/README.markdown

     "-Most who study in Paris are rational.":
 ```

-The map above is also a hyperlink: click on it to open an version of
+The map above is also a hyper-link: click on it to open an version of
 the map in [Mindmup's Argument Visualization
 Mode](https://www.mindmup.com/tutorials/argument-visualization.html).

 ## Installation

-Place `argmap2mup` and `argmap2tikz` somewhere in your path.
+Place `argmap2mup`, `argmap2tikz`, and `mup2argmap` somewhere in your path.
 Place
 `pandoc-argmap.lua` in the `filters` folder inside your pandoc data directory,
 e.g., `$HOME/.pandoc/filters/pandoc-argmap.lua`.

 ## Dependencies

-`argmap2mup` and `argmap2tikz` require
+`argmap2mup`, `argmap2tikz`, and `mup2argmap` require
 [penlight](https://github.com/stevedonovan/Penlight) (for command line option
 parsing),
 , [lyaml](https://github.com/gvvaughan/lyaml) (for parsing `YAML`), and